Lake Michigan Circle Tour

 - The circle tour continues northerly on US-31/BL I-196 toward Holland at Exit 44 when I-196 splits off to the east.

-- On the east side of Holland, the route continues northerly following US-31 through Grand Haven and toward Norton Shores.
+- After splitting from I-196 south of Holland, the route continues northerly following US-31 past Holland and through Grand Haven and toward Norton Shores.

 - At the jct of US-31 & I-96, the LMCT leaves US-31 and follows BUS US-31 through downtown Muskegon.